pulumi/docs/content/blog/pulumi-heart-google-cloud-platform/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Pulumi ❤️ Google Cloud Platform"
-authors: ["chris-smith"]
+authors: ["luke-hoban"]
-tags: ["todo"]
+tags: ["GCP", "CI/CD", "Kubernetes", "Serverless"]
-date: "2017-01-01"
+date: "2019-04-09"

-draft: true
+description: "Pulumi helps you to take maximum advantage of Google Cloud Platform's full breadth of infrastructure and applications capabilities, in your language of choice.
+In this article, see how."
-description: "TODO: Put in a reasonable summary"
+meta_image: "RELATIVE_TO_PAGE/exposed-deploy.gif"
 ---

-[Google Cloud is one of the most exciting cloud platforms available today, with a breadth of powerful infrastructure services from Google Container Engine (GKE) and Google Cloud Functions to Cloud Firestore and Cloud Spanner. ]{#hs_cos_wrapper_post_body .hs_cos_wrapper
+Google Cloud is one of the most exciting cloud platforms available today, with a breadth of powerful infrastructure services from Google Container Engine (GKE) and Google Cloud Functions to Cloud Firestore and Cloud Spanner.

 [Pulumi](https://pulumi.io/) is the most productive tooling available today for teams building cloud applications and infrastructure, in your